-Personal Injury Claims, Limits of Indemnity and Care Homes
+Personal Injury Claims & Limits of Indemnity for Care Homes

 In early 2017 we have seen a major change in how compensation awards for personal injury claims are calculated.
 The changes have had a major effect on Insurers’ underwriting results and as a consequence we are seeing changes in the risk appetite of Insurers and of course premium increases.

 In addition the changes mean that Public Liability limits of indemnity or £5,000,000 or below may not be adequate to protect care homes in the event of an injury claim being made against them.

 The changes and how they can impact your care business are briefly detailed below.
 Our exclusive InsurewithCare care home insurance policy can automatically include a Public & Products Liability limit of indemnity of £10,000,000, and further layers of cover in excess of £10,000,000 are available if required.

 When assessing lump sum awards for personal injury claimants, account is taken of the net rate of return (discount rate) the claimant might expect to receive from a reasonably prudent investment of lump sum compensation.
 Also known as the Ogden Discount Rate, a rate of 2.5% has been used since 2001, reflecting the gross redemption yields of Index-Linked Government Gilts.

 What are the Changes?